google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 `glsl-reduce shaderfamilies/familiy01/variant_01.json --reduction-kind [etc.]`

-> You can try running these commands at the command line in the `work`
+> You can try running these commands from the command line in the `work`
 > directory, although note that some "empty" arguments (i.e. "")
 > and arguments with spaces (e.g. --error-string "Fatal signal 11") may need to be
 > quoted, and they will not be quoted in the reduction log.